Editor's note: This story has been updated with quotes and additional information from Mahana's CEO and cofounder.

 Parallel is intended to reduce the severity of IBS symptoms among adults aged 22 years or older who have received a diabnosis.
 It is a combination treatment alongside other IBS medications.

-Paull also said that he will be stepping as the company's CEO to make room for Steven Basta.
+Paull also said that he will be stepping aside as the company's CEO to make room for Steven Basta.
 The new executive comes with 20 years of commercial medical technology background, having most recently served as CEO, president and director of Menlo Therapeutics (now VYNE Therapeutics).
 Paull will stay on as a member of Mahana's board.

 WHAT'S THE IMPACT?